Wednesday Outlook: Bone-chilling temps grip Charlotte

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Frigid temperatures are locked in across the Carolinas giving us teens near uptown and single digits for the mountains.
+(PINPOINT WEATHER) — Frigid temperatures are locked in across the Carolinas giving us teens near uptown and single digits for the mountains.

+We’ll continue to hold on to well below normal temperatures Wednesday morning through the peak heating hours of the day.
+Winds have lightened up under mostly clear skies which has allowed temperatures to plummet effectively through what’s called Radiative Cooling.

+Skies will be mostly sunny throughout the day as highs peak in the upper 30s and touch 40 degrees briefly.
+Winds will be light out of the west-southwest between 5 and 10 miles per hour for uptown.
+Mountain counties will be a bit breezy Wednesday morning with a “Feels Like” temp between 5 and 15 degrees below zero!

 Download the Pinpoint Weather app today!